What is an Onomatopoeia?

 There are a lot of diverse sounds a transmission might make, most of which suggest it’s going out.
 However, if you hear a grinding noise, it’s likely already too late.

 An automatic transmission grinding noise while accelerating suggests that the planetary gear system is worn.
-If you know how the system operates, then you should readily be able to understand how even the smallest bit of damage could throw things out of sync.
+If you know how the system operates, then you should easily be able to understand how even the tiniest bit of damage could throw things out of sync.

 If you don’t, then watch the clip below for a visual explanation.

 Simply put, it stems from the velocity of the wheels not being on the same page as the engine.
-It may grind the entire time you’re accelerating, or it may only do so in a particular gear.
+It may grind the whole time you’re accelerating, or it may only do so in a specific gear.

-Regardless, this is certainly not an issue to disregard unless you enjoy hefty repair bills (we didn’t think so).
+Regardless, this is certainly not an issue to overlook unless you enjoy substantial repair bills (we didn’t think so).

 How To Fix

 More than likely, you’ll have to have it substituted.
-Check out our previous article for an extensive look at transmission repairs and how much they cost.
+Check out our previous article for a thorough look at transmission repairs and how much they cost.

 Cause #2 – Differential Problems